david-rockwood/fimpad/fimpad/library/FIMpad/Shortcuts.md

 ---

-## Shorcuts not availble through the menus
+## Shortcuts that do not have menu entries

 Alt+(a number key) - Switch To Tab